 City Resources Summary Multi-Family Housing: 9% Low Income Housing Tax Credits Level of Affordability (30-60% AMI) Sequence 5-10 years ~\$1.2 million/year via sub-allocator formula based on population.
 Available on an annual competitive basis to provide private equity financing for affordable and mixed income rental projects, both new construction and preservation.
 Awarded based on adherence to published Qualified Allocation Plan.
 LIHTCs typically provide a 70% subsidy for projects Multi-Family Housing: Affordable Housing Trust Fund Level of Affordability (0-50% AMI) Sequence 5-10 years ~\$10 million per year via City budget.
 Available on an annual competitive basis (pipeline for any unallocated funds) to provide gap financing for affordable and mixed income rental projects, both new construction and preservation.
-Funding is typically provided as a low/no interest deferred loan. \$25k/affordable unit maximum subsidy.
+Funding is typically provided as a low/no interest deferred loan. \$25k/ affordable unit maximum subsidy.
 Multi-Family Housing: Housing Revenue Bonds / 4% Low Income Housing Tax Credits Level of Affordability (50-60% AMI) Sequence 5-10 years ~\$50 million/year via entitlement issuer formula based on population.
 Available on a pipeline basis (project must meet threshold scoring) to provide private capital for financing affordable and mixed income rental projects (currently), both new construction and preservation.
 HRBs are paired with an allocation of 4% Low Income Housing Tax Credits, which typically provide a 30% subsidy for projects.
 Multi-Family Housing: Pass Through Grants Level of Affordability (20% of units up to 60% AMI) Sequence 5-10 years CPED staff manages a large portfolio of grant funds on behalf of our funding partners at DEED, Hennepin County and the Metropolitan Council.
 These grant funds are associated with specific programs and range in utilization from environmental investigation and clean up to grants directly associated with new construction of affordable and mixed income housing.

-Provides for use of Tax Increment Financing to support affordable housing development.
-Ad status offers a lower property tax classification to apartment owners who have at least 20 percent of heir units at an affordable at 60 percent of area median income, as evidenced by a recorded declaration of land use restrictions.
-Strategies to assist with acquisition and preservation of Naturally Occurring Affordable Housing. classification to apartment owners who have at least 20 percent of heir units at an affordable at 60 percent of area median income, as evidenced by a recorded declaration of land use restrictions.
-Strategies to assist with acquisition and preservation of Naturally classification to apartment owners who have at least 20 percent of heir units at an affordable at 60 percent of area median income, as evidenced by a recorded declaration of land use restrictions.
-Strategies to assist with acquisition and preservation of Naturally classification to apartment owners who have at least 20 percent of heir units at an affordable at 60 percent of area median income, as evidenced by a recorded declaration of land use restrictions.
-Strategies to assist with acquisition and preservation of Naturally percent of area median income, as evidenced by a recorded declaration of land use restrictions.
-Strategies to assist with acquisition and preservation of Naturally of land use restrictions.
-Strategies to assist with acquisition and preservation of Naturally and preservation of Naturally The program is designed to create new construction housing opportunities on City-owned vacant ots, includes incentives for direct development by a homebuyer and creation of long term affordable housing.
-Prioritize proposals serve petween 50-80% AMI (average s 60% AMI) to ensure long-term affordability.
-The program is designed to edevelop vacant buildings and vacant lots suitable for 1-4 unit esidential development.
-There is no affordability restrictions, however a majority of the homes sold are ypically naturally affordable up to 30% AMI.
-The program supports the development of owner-occupied nousing that is sold to homebuyers whose income is at or below 80% of the area median income (AMI).
+City Resources Summary Multi-Family Housing: Tax Increment Financing Provides for use of Tax Increment Financing to support affordable housing development.
+Level of Affordability (30-60% AMI) Sequence 10 or more years NOAH Preservation: 4D Program 4d status offers a lower property tax classification to apartment owners who have at least 20 percent of Level of Affordability (50-80% AMI) their units at an affordable at 60 percent of area median income, as evidenced by a recorded declaration Sequence 5-10 years of land use restrictions.
+NOAH Preservation: Small and Medium Multifamily Program & NOAH Preservation Fund Strategies to assist with acquisition and preservation of Naturally Occurring Affordable Housing.
+Level of Affordability (50-60% AMI) Sequence 5-10 years Single-Family Housing: Minneapolis Homes Development Assistance The program is designed to create new construction housing opportunities on City-owned vacant lots, includes incentives for direct Level of Affordability (up to 115% AMI) development by a homebuyer and creation of long term affordable housing.
+Prioritize proposals serve Sequence 0-5 years between 50-80% AMI (average is 60% AMI) to ensure long-term affordability.
+Single-Family Housing: Minneapolis Homes: Build/Rehab The program is designed to redevelop vacant buildings and vacant lots suitable for 1-4 unit residential development.
+There is Level of Affordability (unrestricted AMI) no affordability restrictions, however a majority of the homes sold are typically naturally affordable up to Sequence 0-5 years 80% AMI.
+Single-Family Housing: Home Ownership Works The program supports the development of owner-occupied housing that is sold to homebuyers Level of Affordability (up to 80% AMI) whose income is at or below 80% of the area median income (AMI).
+Sequence 0-5 years